 Altitude sickness, known as soroche in Peru, can occur at heights of 8,000 feet (2,500m) above sea level.
-Due to Peru’s varied geography, you are likely to reach this height—and beyond—at some point during your stay.
+Due to Peru’s varied geography, you are likely to reach this height—and beyond—at some point during your stay, especially if you plan on visiting the famous Machu Picchu ruins.

 Breathlessness is typical at these altitudes, but it’s hard to predict if, and to what extent, altitude sickness will affect you as an individual.